kaitlynnaehr/Final-Project-CMPINF0010/README.md

 # Final-Project-CMPINF0010
-This is our final project describing the best town in Pittsburgh for recreation through various data sets.
+This is our final project describing the best town in Pittsburgh for raising a family through various data sets.

 TEAM NAME